deepdeepdot/biomaterials-club/README.md

     modal:     popup for single image view
     dashboard: right and left controls
     banner:    Biomaterials Club + Logo + poem
-    main: i    images and videos
+    main:      images and videos
-      button.bananas -> show `controls`
+      button.bananas -> show `dashboard`
       button.poem -> show poem inside `banner`
 ---

 CSS: mobile-first

 ## Technology

+The focus was on minimal code, bare minimal html, css, and js, and yet very readable and maintainable.
 There are myriads of web frameworks, such as React, Vue, and Svelte.
-However, I decided to use vanilla JS and DOM apis, targeting the current browsers (disregarding IE11)
+However, I decided to use vanilla JS and DOM apis, and targeting the current browsers (Sorry IE11 ;)
-I tried to focus on minimal code, bare minimum html, css, and js, and yet readable to be maintainable.

 Currently, this is a single page and in no need of any framework.
-Once we move towards into a multi page site, I am interested in using
+Once we move towards into a multi page site, I am interested in using [Astro](https://astro.build)
-[Astro](https://astro.build)

 We are using Netlify for deployment.